-The true power of Slugline's plain text documents materializes when you save your work to a Cloud service, such as Dropbox.
+The true power of Slugline's plain text documents becomes evident when you save your work to a cloud service, such as Dropbox.
 Not only does this enable collaboration with other writers—even those not using Slugline—but it also means that you can work on your screenplay anywhere, on any device, using any writing app.

 Byword, Elements, and many other Dropbox-enabled text apps for iOS will open Fountain files, as well as DroidEdit Pro on Android (we think).
 Writing Kit for iOS will actually preview your Fountain screenplay with proper formatting.
 Check the growing list of Fountain-compatible apps for more options.